-It is also important to build the capacity of young people to respond to bullying themselves:
+As young people mature and become more independent, it is increasingly important to build their capacity to respond to bullying themselves:

 - Help young people to develop their own resilience and strategies for preventing bullying.
-These can include 'fogging' techniques such as deflecting the hurt or refusing to provide the reaction the bully hopes for. - Make sure young people and parents/carers know how to report bullying. - Train peer support for resolving conflicts. - Build emotional resilience and well-being through activities.
-Group work that builds trust between the participants can reduce feelings of isolation, Drama and role-play can help make bullying incidents seem less intimidating and model effective responses.
+These can include 'fogging' techniques such as deflecting the hurt or refusing to provide the reaction the bully hopes for. - Make sure young people, fathers, mothers and carers know how to report bullying. - Train peer support for resolving conflicts. - Build emotional resilience and well-being through activities.
+Group work that builds trust between the participants can reduce feelings of isolation.
+Drama and role-play can help make bullying incidents seem less intimidating and model effective responses. - Encourage the language of decision making and negotiation.
+Ask open ended questions and avoid questions that invite a simple 'yes' or ' no' as this does not allow young people to explore the problem or describe issues of concern to them.
+Encourage young people to use a wide range of words to express how they feel, so that they can use language to resolve conflicts without bullying. - Encourage young people to take part in structured meetings to discuss any concerns about bullying.